SysKitTeam/docs-point/how-to/dashboard-overview.md

 ![Storage tile ](../.gitbook/assets/dashboard_storage-tile.png)

 {% hint style="success" %}
-**Learn more!** Used storage number is calculated for all the files, including those in the recycle bin, as well as archived files.
+**Learn more!** The used storage number is calculated for all the files, including those in the recycle bin, as well as archived files.
 OneDrive storage is not included in the metrics.
 {% endhint %}

 {% hint style="warning" %}